Paula839/Muffakir-Web-V2/docs/api-endpoints.md

 - **Performance:**

-  - Optimized API response times (e.g., < 200ms under load) and a fast, responsive frontend.
+  - Optimize API response times (e.g., target <200ms under typical loads).
+  - Ensure the frontend is responsive and loads quickly.

 - **Scalability:**

-  - The system architecture should be capable of handling increased loads (consider cloud scaling and load balancing).
+  - Design the system to handle a growing number of users and chat interactions.
+  - Use scalable cloud services and load balancing as necessary.

 - **Security:**

-  - Use HTTPS, JWT authentication, data encryption, and robust input sanitization.
+  - Use HTTPS for secure communication.
+  - Implement secure OAuth flows and token-based authentication.
+  - Ensure proper data sanitization to protect against common vulnerabilities.

 - **Usability:**

-  - The UI should be intuitive and accessible.
+  - The user interface should be intuitive and accessible.
+  - Provide a smooth OAuth registration and chat experience.

 - **Maintainability:**

-  - Code should be modular, well-documented, and include comprehensive unit/integration tests.
+  - Code should be modular and well-documented.
+  - Include unit and integration tests for critical components.

 - **Reliability:**
-  - Aim for high system uptime (targeting 99.9% availability) with proper backup and recovery mechanisms.
+  - Aim for high uptime (e.g., 99.9% availability).
+  - Implement proper logging, monitoring, and backup strategies.

 ---